Chat in English (英語で雑談) part 207

 I expect total annihilation by Belgium, so that I won't be disappointed when that actually happens (which is highly probable).

 And if Japan puts up a good fight, the excitement will be amplified.
-I know how you feel.
-I mean, that superstition thing.

 I tend to believe that, too, when my favorite baseball team loses when I watch their games.